ceeoinnovations/hackathon-template/README.md

 ## Project Submission ##
 13. Share a form link with people to gather data
+* If you want to hide a specific project, open the `projects` sheets and move the project data to the `hidden` tab
-14. Go to your website to see updates.
+15. Go to your website to see updates.
 It may take a couple of minutes to get updated